St. Paul's Cathedral review

 You shouldn't get angry in a cathedral... what's wrong with me?
 Just ignore it and count to ten...

 Let's sit underneath the dome and look up instead.
 That is all the art that I need to see.
 I've been sitting there for fifteen minutes and I'm quite happy.
-I could have sat here for another fifteen but my neck is starting to get stuff.
+I could have sat here for another fifteen but my neck is starting to get stiff.
 These seats underneath the dome are worth the entrance fee alone.
 They've got a few choral tracks on the audio guide which you can sit and listen to whilst you're looking and that is my advice to you: just loop through those tunes until your neck gives out.

 Are you brave enough to climb to the top of the dome?